Trams in Zagreb: History

 At the end of the 19th century, rapid urbanisation took place in Zagreb.
 As many European cities already had a tram network, Zagreb city officials started discussing the idea of installing a horsecar system as well.
 Zagreb newspaper Bič satirically wrote in 1885 “Trams have been introduced, but, of course, in Vienna, Graz and Budapest.”
 The construction of the tracks began in 1889.
 Trams should have been put in service on 15 August 1891, on the opening day of the Jubilee Economic-Forestry Exhibition.
 Due to vehicle delivery delay, however, the tram was instead put in service on 5 September 1891, with a ticket costing 6 Hellers.
 That day was officially taken as the beginning of an organised public transit system in Zagreb.
+Initially, there were 16 horse-drawn trams on the streets - 10 closed and 6 open-air units.
+These were made by the Graz factory, owned by the Austrian businessman Johann Weitzer.
+In 1910, by the time the horse-drawn trams started being phased out because of the electrification of the network, the rolling stock had risen up to 17 closed and 15 open-air units.
 The system was built on a 760 mm gauge (narrow gauge), and the track length was approximately 8 km.
 What is now the Nikola Tesla Technical Museum was previously the location of the first tram depot in Zagreb, opened in 1891 on Savska street.
 The first tram tracks spanned from Eugen Kvaternik Square to Mandaličina Street, branching off to West Railway Station and Sava Bridge.
 In the first year of operation, the network transported more than a million people, despite Zagreb having a population of only around 40,000.